luyvannda/Etch-a-Sketch/README.md

 Developer: Luy Vannda

 Instruction from the odin project (Top):
-In this project, we’ll be creating a pretty neat toy for our portfolio to flex our DOM manipulation skills.
  We’re going to build a browser version of something between a sketchpad and an Etch-A-Sketch.

+ This is the pc version of the project located in pc_version branch.
+Best use on the pc with mouse and keyboard.

 https://www.theodinproject.com/lessons/foundations-etch-a-sketch